ethancrist/iomicro/README.md

 });
 ```
 ##### A note on HTTPS
-If the ```ssl``` object is passed through with paths to a key and cert, an HTTPS server will automatically run on port 443 alongside your other port specified.
+If the `ssl` object is passed through with paths to a key and cert, an HTTPS server will automatically run instead of normal HTTP.

 #### Function-specific options